szuend/xepocalypse/README.md

 * Disabled the gate from Neptung to Brennan's Triumph.
 * Each non-Sol sector has a Xenon Defense Platform at the start.
 * Removed all other game starts.
 They would start in sectors owned by Xenon.
-* The new custom game start starts with +20 to most factions.
+* The new custom game start setsmost factions to +20.
 This is to unlock blueprints and help rebuild.